 10-12

-The application fee in this case is 2548 TWD.
+The application fee in this case is 2916 TWD.

-Revocation or annulment of Schengen visa
+Revocation or annulment of a Schengen visa

 http://bip.warszawa.wsa.gov.pl/133/wpis-sadowy-zasady-dokonywania-wpisu.html